Combining our time-tested abilities in developed and emerging international markets

 Portfolio Attribution

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
 Our allocation relative to the weight of emerging markets in the Index is currently underweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Valuation is currently positive for emerging markets in our model.
-Our quality metrics, which include such measures as profit margins and return on equity, are negative.
-Our earnings growth, macroeconomic, and risk aversion factors are negative for emerging markets.
+Our valuation and earnings growth metrics are currently neutral for emerging markets.
+Quality, which includes such measures as profit margins and return on equity, and macroeconomic are negative indicators.
+Risk aversion is a positive indicator for emerging markets.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the fund holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Diversification does not protect against market loss.
 Current and future holdings are subject to risk.
 Investing in ETFs is subject to the risks of the underlying funds.
 Investments in smaller companies typically exhibit higher volatility.
 Asset allocation may not protect against market risk.
 International and emerging markets investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
 Emerging markets and smaller companies involve additional risks and higher volatility.